lordloh/sooni/left.md

 </p>

 <span class="heading_3">Who uses project Soon!?</span>
 <p class="prose">Project Soon! is used by go getter entrepreneurs with great idea, who start on execution immideately.
-Our users register a domain and put up a _"Comming Soon"_ page as soon as they get an idea.
+Our users register a domain and put up a _"Coming Soon"_ page as soon as they get an idea.
 This lets people who come across the page to leave their email address giving the entrepreneurs a head start with customer acquistion.</p>